kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

        // but the iterator returned by tree234::end()'s iterator always sets current to nullptr (to signal "one past the end").
        // current to nullptr.
        //

-       if (!current && !lhs.current) return true;
+       // TODO: Does this logic properly hand reverse iterators, too, even when they are empty? if (!current && !lhs.current) return true;
        else if (current == lhs.current && key_index == lhs.key_index) {
            return true;